-Lee District Supervisor Jeff McKay thinks Springfield Mall is still a safe place to shop, but he understands why some area residents might be too spooked to visit the half-empty facility.
+Lee District Supervisor Jeff McKay thinks Springfield Mall is still a safe place to shop, but he understands why some area to visit the half-empty facility.

 “Right now, when people are in Springfield Mall, they’re scared because it’s so desolate,” McKay told Patch.

-More than half the mall’s storefronts are currently vacant while officials at Vornado Realty Trust, the mall’s New York-based owner, figure out plans for redevelopment.
+More than half the mall’s while officials at Vornado Realty Trust, the mall’s New York-based owner, figure out plans for redevelopment.

 Fairfax County officials had hoped these redevelopments would begin in the fall, but Vornado has yet to make a move, and residents are growing concerned.

 The majority of the crimes at Springfield Mall are minor incidents, such as larcenies and shoplifting.
 But some residents cite more serious, isolated incidents, such as robberies, as reasons to worry about crime at the facility.
 In September 2008, a 61-year-old woman was abducted from Springfield Mall in a carjacking and died when her assailants crashed the car in Prince William County.

 According to the Fairfax County Police Department's crime map, there were 21 reported incidents at Springfield Mall during August 2011.
 Of the reported offenses, 18 were larcenies, two were drug offenses, and one was a destruction of property offense.

 “I think the biggest way to make people feel safer at the mall is to get people back to the mall, and the only way you’re going to do that is with a complete transformation,” McKay said.
 “The mall has been through a few new coats of paint, and it doesn’t get people to come back.

 “They have to recapture people who had bad experiences there in the past,” he said.